leonemunyao/alx-system_engineering-devops/0x07-networking_basics/README.md

 Connects devices across large distances using multiple technologies.
 Residents basically employ LAN and connect to the internet WAN through an Internet Service Provider(ISP) using a broadband modem.
 The ISP provides a WAN IP address (also called private IP address).
 All computers in a home LAN can communicate directly with each other but must go through a central network gateway, typiically a broadband router, to reach the ISP and beyond.

 LAN connect local devices together, WAN connects LANs together and WAN's are operating over the Internet.

+MAC Address and IP Address
+In the end to get data you want right to YOU, it comes down to addresses, specifically IP Address.
+A Media Access Control Address is a string of characters that identifies a device on a network.
+Its tied to a key connection device called the Network Interface Card.
+All devices in the same netwwork subnet have different MAC Addresses.

+IP Addresses
+Every machine on the internet has a unique number assigned to it.
+Its called IP Address.